wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 I swear I've seen some discussion of this on Twitter, but my search for written answers has failed me.

+My theory is that because React looks at object identity to determine when to re-render memoized components, and when to re-run hooks, a `useRef`-style solution isn't good enough.
+Given that `Proxy` is required for other hooks to not misbehave, maybe they weren't interested in requiring `Proxy` to use `useState`, since `Proxy` can't be polyfilled for Internet Explorer.
+Perhaps they just thought this approach wasn't worth the complication.
+Maybe they didn't consider it?
+I don't know.

 ## Conclusion

 Many blog posts document the difficulty of working with closures in React hooks, but I haven't seen any that mention how we can make new hooks to deal with the issue.
 Don't forget that you can always make new hooks to help you solve problems.